Marcus Clarke: Writing career

 In 1868 Clarke founded the Yorick Club, which soon numbered among its members the chief Australian men of letters and 1869 he married the actress Marian Dunn (often "Marion"), daughter of actor and comedian John Dunn, with whom he had six children.
 Clarke wrote "two sparkling comedies" specially for Marian, A Daughter of Eve and Forbidden Fruit.
-One of his writing projects at this time was he and Henry Kendall working together to produce the short-lived satirical magazine Humbug (1869–70).

-Clarke briefly visited Tasmania in 1870 at the request of The Argus to experience at first hand the settings of articles he was writing on the convict period.
+One of his writing projects at this time was he and Henry Kendall working together to produce the short-lived satirical magazine Humbug (1869–70).Clarke briefly visited Tasmania in 1870 at the request of The Argus to experience at first hand the settings of articles he was writing on the convict period.
 Old Stories Retold began to appear in The Australasian from February.
-The following month his great novel His Natural Life (later called For the Term of His Natural Life) commenced serialization in the Australasian Journal (which Clarke was editing), and was later published in book form in 1874.
+The following month his great novel His Natural Life (later called For the Term of His Natural Life) commenced serialization in The Australian Journal (which Clarke was editing), and was later published in book form in 1874.
 For the Term of His Natural Life is a "ripping yarn", which at times relies on unrealistic coincidences.
 The story follows the fortunes of Rufus Dawes, a young man transported for a theft that he did not commit, when rendering assistance to the victim of a mugging.
 The harsh and inhumane treatment meted out to the convicts, some of whom were transported for relatively minor crimes, is clearly conveyed.
 The conditions experienced by the convicts are graphically described.
 The novel was based on research by the author as well as a visit to the penal settlement of Port Arthur.
 Clarke originally referred to the novel as "His Unnatural Life."
 One critic has claimed that Clarke's novel is "the book that, more than any other, has defined our perception of the Australian convict experience.".
 For the Term of his Natural Life is considered a novel in the grand tradition, that places Clarke with Charles Reade, Victor Hugo and Fyodor Dostoevsky among the great nineteenth-century visionaries who found in the problems of crime and punishment a new insight, especially relevant in the convict-founded Australian colonies, into the foundations of human worth.